 You should spend your 2L year taking courses that would support your externship.
 Also take several core bar classes – you don’t want to leave bar classes for your 3L year if you’ll be gone a full semester.
 Map out your course plan to make sure you satisfy all of BU Law's graduation requirements, and adhere to any credit caps (for example, BU Law's 16-credit non-gpa maximum).
 If you think you may want to do the program your spring 3L year, be sure you take professional responsibility first.

 As a first step, you should be accepted to the placement organization.
 Next, you will need to receive permission from BU Law by filling out the Semester-in-Practice Program application.

-Before applying to either the placement organization or the SiP Program, you must meet with the Office of Clinical Programs (Geneva, Death Penalty or Independent Proposal Programs) or Professor Sean Kealy (Government Program).
+Before applying to either the placement organization or the SiP Program, you must meet with the Office of Clinical Programs (Human Rights Program or Independent Proposal Programs) or Professor Sean Kealy (Government Program).
 By doing so, any concerns about your plans can be worked out prior to applying to any outside organizations.

 Your application will be reviewed based on the following criteria: the quality of the opportunity, how well the opportunity supports your career and academic plans, how well your employment and coursework background have prepared you for the opportunity, and any other factors the committee deems relevant.
 To be approved, your proposed supervisor must be an attorney.

 Applications are reviewed on a rolling basis.
 The deadline is August 1 for fall participation, and December 1 for spring participation.